IBM/cpdctl/README_command_reference.md

 :   CPD space or project scope, e.g. 'cpd://default-profile/spaces/7bccdda4-9752-4f37-868e-891de6c48135'

 `--force` (bool)
-:   Force delete artifacts even if metadata are missing
+:   Force delete artifacts even if metadata are missing.
+It is also optimizing cleanup performance.

     The default value is `false`.

 `--limit` (int)
-:   Max number of job runs for which artifacts are deleted
+:   Max number of job runs for which artifacts are deleted.
+If the parallelism is specified the limit can be exceeded up to the the parallelism value.

     The default value is `9223372036854775807`.

 `--output-file` (string)
 :   Path to the file where the identifiers of pipelines, jobs, and job runs are saved after the artifacts are deleted

+`--parallelism` (int)
+:   Number of concurrent worker threads for parallel processing (default: 1 for single-threaded)

+    The default value is `1`.

 `--project` (string)
 :   Project name.
 This option is mutually exclusive with '--project-id'.